 The Normany

-His earliest known work is as Newington dated 1592 as was inscribed in blackletter smalls like the rest of his bells.
+His earliest known work is as Newington dated 1592, and was inscribed in blackletter smalls like the rest of his bells.

 "It of Richerd Eldridge for the Bell Howse, the casting of a pare of brasses . . . vjs viijd"